owfdr/sws/README.md

 ## Note

-requires `unbuffer` to be installed first
+Requires `unbuffer` to be installed.

 macOS: